projectara/greybus-spec/source/device_class.rst

 .. =========

 .. rubric:: Footnotes

-.. [#bl] Can we add -

-         "get_shutdowntemperature" - shutdown temperature at which
-         device should get turned off..(60 or 80 or 70 Celsius etc..)

-         "get_totalcapacity" - Total (design) battery capacity in mAh.

-         "get_lowwarning" - when system should raise low warning level

-         This is to update few parameters in android framework.
-I see these parameters vary from battery to battery.

-.. [#bm] for shutdown temp, would that be the
-         POWER_SUPPLY_PROP_TEMP_ALERT_MAX value in the kernel?

-         For total capacity, is that POWER_SUPPLY_PROP_CURRENT_MAX ?

-         As for "low warning", I don't understand how that works from the kernel side, is there a value you read from the kernel for this?
-Or does Android take the existing capacity % and just use it (less than 10% is an issue)?

-.. [#bn] yes, we use "POWER_SUPPLY_PROP_TEMP_ALERT_MAX" - get the alert
-         value for shutdown temp

-         At present, no idea if we can calculate total capacity in mAh from "POWER_SUPPLY_PROP_CURRENT_MAX" ?
-Do you have any ?
-Need to look further for this.

-         "low warning" level is statically defined in user space config file for each vendor.
-But you are right We can use static value for all - 10/15% to indicate low warning level.. - I am ok with that

 .. [#bo] in the case of a weak USB charger (like a regular USB port),
          there is actually a possibility that the battery is "charging